runtimeverification/michelson-semantics/loop-invariants.md

     loop invariant is undecidable.

 2. The invariant formula is only required to hold at designated invariant checkpoints.
-For C-style loops, those checkpoints should be:
+When the expression CC is side-effect free, those checkpoints should be:

     a. before loop execution
-    b. after the initial execution of CC
-    c. after each loop body iteration and CC completes
+    b. after each loop body iteration

     In particular, the loop invariant is *not* required to hold inside the loop body.

-Also note that the checkpoint occurring *after* the loop CC is executed only matters when the CC is *effectful*, i.e. *not side-effect free*.

-Why?
-The invariant must hold after the loop terminates --- which can only happen when the CC evaluates to false --- which implies the invariant must hold *after* CC evaluation.

-However, if the CC is side-effect free, then the program state before and after CC evaluation is identical.
-This allows for additional flexibility when picking checkpoint locations.
-In particular, the distinction between (a) and (b) evaporates.

-3. In this notation, we generally assume that the loop continuation guard is side-effect free.
-If it is not, the meaning of `¬CC` as a predicate should be understood only in terms of its boolean result without any side-effects.

 ### Stack Notation